asjafjell/dotfiles-macos/virtual linux/README.md

 # How to set up Virtual Linux
 The purpose of this setup is to be able to use Intellij IDEA in an `Citrix Workspace` with vaguely similary keyboard setup in order to code.
-This works where the hardware is a mac with a physical Norwegian keyboard and the virtual device is Ubuntu 22.04.
+This works where the hardware is a mac with a physical Norwegian keyboard, American English as layout and the virtual device is Ubuntu 22.04.

 ## Guide

-1. Add keyboard Layout English (US, intl., with dead keys) on Ubuntu.
+1. Add keyboard layout `English (US, intl., with dead keys)` on Ubuntu.
 2. In the Preferences of Citrix Workspace (![image](https://github.com/asjafjell/dotfiles/assets/720545/9b45085d-017e-47a5-8fe0-dca3aeab4c0c)), choose the double arrows in the right corner, `Keyboard` and set the following: